NASCAR Sportsman Division (1989–1995): 1994

 In one race, Red Everette was t-boned by Ronnie Sewell.
 Everette's car burst into flames and Everette suffered mild burns to his face.
 Later in that same race, an axle from a wrecked car flew into the pits, injuring two pit crew members.
 Driver Wally Fowler was very competitive that season, winning two races but being stripped of his wins after failing qualifying.

 1995

 By 1995, there were fewer competitors, and until October, it wasn’t a very violent year for the series, much like 1993.
 On October 4, 1995, the Sportsman 100 was supposed to be run, but due to weather, the race was postponed to October 6.
 The race was then run, with 26-year old Russell Phillips on the pole.
 On lap 17 of the 67 laps scheduled, Phillips was killed in one of the most gruesome crashes in motor sports history.
 The crash took safety officials approximately 40 minutes to clean up, and the race continued.
 The race was won by Gary Laton.
-The race was filmed and was supposed to be broadcast but, out of respect for Phillips, it was never aired.
+The race was filmed and was supposed to be broadcast on delay, but out of respect for Phillips, it was never aired.
 The crash caused Humpy Wheeler to cancel the Sportsman Division at Charlotte.
 The other tracks, like Pocono and Richmond, followed suit.